"Groundbreaking and unforgettable." - Kirkus (starred review)

 Escape from Syria is a fictionalized account that calls on real-life circumstances and true tales of refugee families to serve as a microcosm of the Syrian uprising and the war and refugee crisis that followed.
-It was included in the United States Board on Books for Youth (USBBY) 2018 Outstanding International Book list and shortlisted for the School Library Association's Information Book Award and won the School Library Association’s Children’s Choice Award.
+It was included in the United States Board on Books for Youth (USBBY) 2018 Outstanding International Book list, shortlisted for the School Library Association's Information Book Award and won the School Library Association’s Children’s Choice Award.
 It was translated to simplified Chinese in 2018.

 The story spans six years in the lives of Walid, his wife Dalia, and their two children, Amina and Youssef.
 Forced to flee from Syria, they become asylum-seekers in Lebanon, and finally resettled refugees in the West.
 It is a story that has been replayed thousands of times by other families.

 When the family home in Aleppo is destroyed by a bomb strike, Walid has no choice but to take his wife and children and flee their war-torn and much loved homeland.
 They struggle to survive in the wretched refugee camps of Lebanon, and when Youssef becomes fatally ill as a result of the poor hygienic conditions, his father is forced to take great personal risk to save his family.

 Walid's daughter, the young Amina, a whip-smart grade-A student, tells the story.
-As she witnesses firsthand the harsh realities that her family must endure if they are to survive -- swindling smugglers, treacherous ocean crossings, and jihadist militias -- she is forced to grow up very quickly in order to help her parents and brother.
+As she witnesses firsthand the harsh realities that her family must endure if they are to survive -- swindling smugglers, treacherous sea crossings, and jihadist militias -- she is forced to grow up very quickly in order to help her parents and brother.